You can improve your cognitive health with simple changes to your daily routine

 The Swedish Twin Registry (STR), which today has developed into a unique resource, was established in the late 1950s to study the importance of smoking and alcohol consumption on cancer and cardiovascular diseases whilst controlling for genetic propensity to illness.
 Since that time, the Registry has been expanded and updated on several occasions, and the focus has similarly broadened to most common complex diseases.

 Additional research shows that vitamin D is an effective way to improve cognitive health.
 It has been shown that higher levels of vitamin D can prevent the development of Alzheimer’s disease.
 Additionally, it has been shown to reduce the effects of chronic stress on cognitive functions.
-Vitamin D is absorbed from sunshine, so it is vital to get outside and enjoy some walking and fresh air every day, if possible.
+Vitamin D is absorbed by sunshine, so it is vital to get outside and enjoy some walking and fresh air every day, if possible.
 The only food source for vitamin D is fatty fish and pure cod liver oil.
 If you do opt for a vitamin D supplement instead, be sure to get additional magnesium, as vitamin D cannot be metabolized without sufficient magnesium levels.

 Water (staying hydrated)